dortiz5/ihealth-pinns-workshop/README.md

 With regards to specific PINNs content we cover:

-reviewing key case studies and applications in scientific literature, understanding the theoretical foundations and differences between NN and PINNs, implementing and solving both direct and inverse problems in 1D and 2D scenarios, applying advanced techniques for improving PINN performance and accuracy
+ - reviewing key case studies and applications in scientific literature,
+ - understanding differences between NN and PINNs,
+ - implementing and solving both direct and inverse problems in 1D and 2D scenarios,
+ - applying advanced techniques for improving PINN performance and accuracy

 ## Teaching material